HDEnt327/Mai-Kook-DX/README.md

 > If one or two don't install sucessfully, still try finishing the steps and run the bot, it should stil work ok

-> if it doesn't you may have to troubleshoot a bit and get the packages installed
+> If it doesn't you may have to troubleshoot a bit and get the packages installed

+> Most important ones should be PIL and khl.py

 Refer to [Diving-Fish/mai-bot](https://github.com/Diving-Fish/mai-bot) to download source files